Getting Started

 Unicode text not working

-- Make sure the Companion is running with
+- Make sure the automatically installed background Companion is running.

 Scrolling feels too fast/slow